-Adaware's Custom scan is reasonably configurable, with options to choose the paths to check and other scan targets (email, running processes, boot sectors and more).
-You can only have one Custom Scan, though, and overall the program can't match Avast Free Antivirus for its ability to configure multiple individual scans.
+A Custom scan gives you a little more control, with options to choose the paths to check and other scan targets (email, running processes, boot sectors and more).
+You can only have one Custom Scan, though, and overall the program can't match Avast Free Antivirus for its ability to configure multiple individual scan types.

 This simplicity ensures that even the greenest of security newbies will be able to browse Adaware's interface without being intimidated, but more experienced types might be concerned by the lack of features and configurability.

 Adaware products aren't often assessed by the independent testing labs.
 AV-Comparatives' doesn't include the company in its current Real-World Protection Tests, for instance, but it did benchmark Adaware Pro Security during 2017, and that gives us some likely indications of its abilities.